 This Fresh Fruit Charlotte Cake is such a Classic French Pastry dessert.
 Made with Ladyfinger Cookies, a Mousse/Cream filling and fresh Fruits, it makes a delicious summer dessert.

-Relatively similar to a “Fraisier Cake“, this French Strawberry Dessert is great as a birthday cake, garden party or afternoon tea.
+Relatively similar to a “Fraisier Cake“, this French Strawberry Cake is great as a birthday cake, garden party or afternoon tea.
 It has that “wow” factor your guest will love – and the taste that goes with it!

 What is a Charlotte Cake